If you believe everything you hear, selling auto parts online might sound like too much hassle for the low-margin sales you get in return.

 Myth #3: You will upset local customers if you sell online.

-Because of all the online competition, prices have to be lower than the price at your parts counter.
+Due to online competition, your web store has to have lower prices than your parts counter.
 So a lot of dealers ask, “Won’t that upset local customers who notice the lower prices online?”

 It’s actually not something you need to worry about.
 Here are a few ways to avoid that issue…